Eurogame: Incentive for social play

-While many titles (especially the strategically heavier ones) are enthusiastically played by gamers as a hobby, Eurogames are, for the most part, well-suited to social play.
-In keeping with this social function, various characteristics of the games tend to support that aspect well, and these have become quite common across the genre.
-In contrast to games such as Risk or Monopoly, in which a close game can extend indefinitely, Eurogames usually have a mechanism to stop the game within its stated playing time.
-Common mechanisms include a pre-determined winning score, a set number of game turns, or depletion of limited game resources.
+Eurogames tend to be well-suited to social play.
+In contrast to games such as Risk or Monopoly, in which a close game can extend indefinitely, Eurogames usually have mechanics to limit the playing time.
+Common mechanisms include a predetermined winning score, a set number of game turns, or depletion of limited game resources.
 Playing time varies from a half-hour to a few hours, with one to two hours being typical.
-Generally Eurogames do not have a fixed number of players like chess or bridge; although there is a sizeable body of German-style games that are designed for exactly two players, most games can accommodate anywhere from two to six players (with varying degrees of suitability).
-Six-player games are somewhat rare, with Power Grid and Caverna (the latter supporting seven player games) being two examples, or require expansions, as with The Settlers of Catan or Carcassonne.
-Players usually play for themselves individually, rather than in a partnership or team.
+Generally, Eurogames do not have a fixed number of players like chess or bridge.
+Although there is a sizeable body of Eurogames that are designed for exactly two players, most games can accommodate between two to six players (with varying degrees of suitability).
+Six-player games are somewhat rare; examples include Power Grid and Caverna (the latter supporting seven-player games).
+Some require expansions, such as The Settlers of Catan or Carcassonne.
+Players usually play for themselves, rather than in a partnership or team.

 A growing number of Eurogames support solo play with modified rulesets.
 To win, the player either has to achieve specific single-player campaign goals or beat the score of a simulated opponent that takes actions according to special rules outlined in the scenario.
-Recent Eurogames suitable for solo play include Wingspan, Terraforming Mars or Spirit Island.
+Recent Eurogames suitable for solo play include Wingspan, Terraforming Mars, and Spirit Island.